ardaocakkk/tartisalim/README.md

 # tartisalim
-A social media application to talk about your ideas or discuss about anything with people
+A social media application for talk about your ideas or discuss about anything with people